projectcalico/calico/master/security/kubernetes-default-deny.md

 #### Create default deny traffic Kubernetes policy, namespaced

 The following example is a Kubernetes default deny network policy.
 It prevents all traffic to/from all pods in the default namespace, and does not explicitly allow any traffic.

-Because the default changes when pods are selected by a network policy, the result is: **deny all ingress and egress traffic**.
-(Unless the traffic is allowed by another network policy).

 ```
 kind: NetworkPolicy